Crillinox/Collaborative-Whiteboard-Application/README.md

 Connect with multiple people on the same site and share a whiteboard for drawing or teaching purposes

-Prerequisites
+Prerequisites:
-Node.js and npm installed
+Node.js and npm installed,
 ngrok installed

-Setup
+Setup:
 Ensure that both server.js and index.html are located in your home directory.
 - Linux is currently supported for running the server.
 - Windows users can still access the site via a browser, but running the server locally on Windows is not yet supported.